 Mr. Wynder is a 1978 cum laude graduate of Pepperdine University School of Law.
 He served as Editor-in-Chief of the Pepperdine Law Review, and earned the “Best Advocate” award in its prestigious Vincent S. Dalsimer Moot Court Competition.
 Following graduation, he clerked for the Honorable Harry Phillips (dec.), Chief Judge of the Sixth Circuit of the United States Court of Appeals.
 Mr. Wynder began his career in 1979 with the international law firm of Latham & Watkins.
 He later joined the firm of Rutan & Tucker to work on the six-year dispute between the City of Anaheim, the then-California Angels, and the then-Los Angeles Rams over the rights and obligations of the parties in Anaheim Stadium.
 (See, Golden West Baseball Co. v.
 City of Anaheim (1994) 25 Cal.App.4th 11.)

-While on sabbatical, Mr. Wynder served as Director of Historic Kirtland Visitors’ Center, and related sites, for The Church of Jesus Christ of Latter-day Saints.
-This 50 acre complex, located in Northeastern Ohio, hosts some 75,000 visitors annually.
-He supervised a staff of 50 docents in publically exhibiting a “restored” Village of Kirtland, and he coordinated with the work of forensic archeologists, archivists, and site restoration specialists in the Church’s on-going historic site acquisition, provenance, and preservation activities in this frontier community built in the 1830s.
+From 2015 to 2017, Mr. Wynder was asked to take a sabbatical from his law practice to serve as the Director of the Historic Kirtland Visitors’ Center, and related sites, for The Church of Jesus Christ of Latter-day Saints.
+This sprawling complex, located in Northeastern Ohio, hosts some 75,000 visitors annually.
+During his tenure, Mr. Wynder supervised a staff of 50 docents in publically exhibiting a “restored” Village of Kirtland, and he coordinated with the work of forensic archeologists, archivists, and site restoration specialists in the Church’s on-going historic site acquisition, provenance, and preservation activities in this early Mormon community established in the 1830s.